pozitronik/steelclock/README.md

 ### Display Not Updating

 **Possible causes**:
-- Keyboard not connected or not recognized
+- Device not connected or not recognized
 - SteelSeries Engine not running
-- Wrong keyboard model (must be APEX 7)
+- Device doesn't support GameSense SDK

 **Solution**:
-- Reconnect keyboard
+- Reconnect device
 - Restart SteelSeries Engine
 - Check logs for errors